 - 5.46.
 Allocated for a comprehensive, residential led, mixed use development of circa 644 homes during the Plan period, incorporating Primary School, leisure and recreation facilities, public realm, public open space and appropriate community and commercial uses.
-Planning permission for a hybrid application comprising, amongst other things, 850 dwellings was approved on 30 April 2020.
-The applicant understands that Phase 1 is due start in 2022 which comprises 184 units. - 5.47.
+Planning permission for a hybrid application comprising, amongst other things, 850 dwellings was approved on 30 April 2020. - 5.47.
 The concept masterplan is set out below.